Romanitho/Winget-AutoUpdate/README.md

 If you want to run a script that removes the shortcut from **%PUBLIC%\Desktop** (we don't want to fill the desktop with shortcuts our users can't delete) just after installing **Acrobat Reader DC** (32-bit), prepare a powershell script that removes the Public Desktop shortcut **Acrobat Reader DC.lnk** and name your script like this:
 `Adobe.Acrobat.Reader.32-bit-installed.ps1` and put it in the **mods** folder.

 You can find more information on [Winget-Install Repo](https://github.com/Romanitho/Winget-Install#custom-mods), as it's a related feature
+Read more in the `README.md` under the directory **mods**

 ### Winget native parameters
 Another finess is the **AppID** followed by the `-override` suffix as a **text file** (.txt) that you can place under the **mods** folder.